boldflight/BibleConverter/test_EPUB/output/Luke.md

 [41] But he said to them, “How is it that they say that the Christ is David’s son?
-[42] For David himself says in the book of Psalms,
+[42] For David himself says in the book of Psalms, ‘The Lord said to my lord,
+“Sit at my right hand,
+[43] until I make your enemies a footstool for your feet.”’

 ### Jesus Warns the Disciples against Pride